 - Allow ravioli to dry on a mesh drying rack or cookie sheet sprinkled with semolina flour.

 - Repeat with remaining dough and dough scraps.

 - Boil in salted water, drain, sauce and enjoy homemade ravioli at home!

 Advice for Perfect Parcels of Pasta

-- Keep farce (ravioli filling) dry.
+- Keep primavera ricotta filling dry.
 This is SO important!
 We lost a few of our first batches of ravioli to wet ricotta.
 If your ricotta is loose (or has any liquid piling in the container), we recommend straining the cheese.
 Simply put the ricotta into a fine mesh strainer and allow to sit for 5 - 10 minutes until liquid had drained and you are left only with thick, creamy curds.
 If it still seems too moist, fold in 1 - 2 Tablespoons of fine breadcrumbs.
 The breadcrumbs will help to absorb any additional moisture.

 - Roll pasta dough thin.
 Ravioli has two sheets of pasta.
 To avoid overly thick pasta that will not cook through, roll your dough very thinly.
-We use a popular home pasta maker, a hand-crank Atlas 150 Marcato (not a sponsor).
+We use a popular home pasta maker, a hand-crank Atlas 150 Marcato.
 On this machine, we roll pasta to the setting labeled '7'.
 This gives us sheets of pasta that are 1.3 millimeters thick.